 Download the 1958 Women’s Code of Points

-Note #1: This is an unofficial version of the Code of Points translated by the Amateur Athletic Union in the U.S. The official version would have been in French.
+Note #1: The English text is an unofficial version of the Code of Points translated by the Amateur Athletic Union in the U.S. The French text would have been considered the official version.

 Note #2: The AAU published their translation long after the Code had been adopted.
 Failing to disseminate information was one of the critiques of the AAU when the United States Gymnastics Federation (USGF) was trying to establish itself as the official governing body in the U.S.